PowerSystemGroup/TEPDataAndResults/README.md

 # TEPDataAndResults
-This repository contains the input data and detailed results for the transmission expansion planning study.
+This repository contains the input data and detailed results for the paper "An AC Chronological Planning Transmission Expansion Planning Method".